"Nikola, A1213pokl, bAse730onE."

 You also get to learn about the ancient Grille Cipher,

-a technique of encoding messages which has been used for half a millennium.
+a technique of encoding messages which has been used for half a millenium.

 The earliest known description of the grille cipher comes from the Italian mathematician, Girolamo Cardano in 1550.